 Effective Locks and Door Jams

-Make sure all door locks are functioning properly and use the locks (check services from Top Master Locksmith and this website).
+Make sure all door locks are functioning properly and use the locks.
 You can also install dead bolts that only lock from the inside for added security when you’re home.
 Also, make sure you install either a rod or a PVC pipe in your sliding door jams to ensure they can’t be forced open.

 There are several companies and security products available on the market today.
 Call and speak with a few companies to decide what systems may work for you.